• Skip to primary navigation

 What should I serve with a Vegan Holiday Roast?

-You can serve just about anything with this delicious roast, but here are some of my faves:
+You can serve just about anything with this delicious seitan roast, but here are some of my faves:

 • Mashed Potatoes & Mushroom Gravy